How to Qualify as a Full Status or Principal Real Estate Agent

 Click the image above to download and save it to your computer or print it out so you can refer to it at any time.

 Hint: Read our blog – it contains interesting hints and tips.
-For more detailed information, download our eBook “Estate Agents Affairs Board (EAAB) & ServicesSETA (SSETA) Qualification Guide”.
+Download our eBook “The Authority & ServicesSETA (SSETA) Qualification Guide” for more detailed information.

-We hope this makes the EAAB & ServiceSETA qualification process for real estate agents a little easier to follow, but if you have any questions, please post them in the comments below or contact us and we’ll gladly assist you on your path to becoming a qualified estate agent.
+We hope this makes The Authority & ServiceSETA qualification process for property practitioners a little easier to follow, but if you have any questions, please post them in the comments below or contact us.
+We’ll gladly assist you in becoming a qualified estate agent.
 And if you found this guide helpful, please like and share it with your friends and colleagues.

 i need a full time training not on line. we are 2 our compay will pay fees and we shouls take leave to attend.
 What is your advise.
 We need to attend in Boksburg or Germiston if you have classes there